-I was at Wellington one night in late summer with my friend Elaine Davison.
-It was Elaine's first time at Wellington, and she had completely refused to read or hear anything about it until she'd experienced it herself.
-She hadn't read my book, and she'd avoided all my talk about Wellington (I once watched her plug her ears as I was speaking about it at a conference so she couldn't hear what I was saying).
+I was at Wellington one night in late summer with a psychic I knew.
+It was her first time at Wellington, and she claimed she had completely refused to read or hear anything about it until she'd experienced it herself.
+She claimed she hadn't read my book, and she'd avoided all my talk about Wellington.
 She hadn't read the lists of people who had died.
-She hadn't listened to my radio appearances.
-She was a blank slate as far as her knowledge of Wellington went.
+She said she was a blank slate as far as her knowledge of Wellington went.

-Elaine will tell you she is not a psychic.
-I will tell you she is.
-We agree to disagree.
-That day at Wellington, Jim, Jenny Patrick, Elaine's husband Bob and I all watched her put on a rather impressive performance.
+That day at Wellington, several of us watched that psychic put on a rather impressive performance.
 As she walked through the site, she came up with specific names and information about Wellington, the passengers, the rail workers, and the avalanche itself that were remarkably specific and accurate.
 Late in the afternoon, we were standing in the snow shed when the now familiar presence of Bear approached me.
-I finally said to Elaine, "Who does this guy think I am?"
+I finally said to the psychic, "Who does this guy think I am?"

 I actually collapsed a little into Jim, so shocked was I with the answer.
 "Do you mean Nellie?"
 I asked.